 |Annual Expenses (Subtotal)||$6,820||$20,309|

-Please note: DU is proud to offer generous merit scholarships, however none of them will cover the full cost of a DU education.
+Please note: We do not offer any need-based aid to international students but are proud to offer generous merit scholarships to students with strong academic profiles.
+However, very few of these scholarships will cover the full cost of a DU education.
 We are also “need-aware” and consider the ability of a family to afford DU when finalizing admission decisions for students.

 At DU, the typical academic year includes fall, winter and spring quarters, or about nine months.
 Our tuition estimates assume that you are only studying during these quarters.